sc0v0ne/LearnAI/ml/dimensionality_reduction.md

 Why would we drop 80 columns off our dataset when we could straight up feed it to our machine learning algorithm and let it do the rest?

+## High-dimensional data

+In machine learning, the number (degree) of features in a dataset is referred to as its _dimensionality_.

+Machine learning problems with high dimensionality have a variety of issues [8].

+- As the number of features in a dataset increases, the time needed to train the model will also increase.

+- High-dimensional datasets are extremely difficult (if not impossible) to visualize.
+The harder it is to visualize a dataset, the harder it can be to explain which contributes to the “black box” problem in machine learning.

+- The Curse of Dimensionality: the amount of data needed to train a model grows exponentially with the number of features (dimensions) in a dataset.

 ## The Curse of Dimensionality

-The _curse of dimensionality_ refers to the problems that arise when working with data in the higher dimensions which does not exist in the lower dimensions.
+The _curse of dimensionality_ refers to the problems that arise when working with data in the higher dimensions which does not exist in the lower dimensions [3].

-- As the number of features increase, the number of samples also increases proportionally.
-Thus, the more features we have, the more number of samples we will need to have all combinations of feature values well represented in our sample.
+- As the number of features (dimensions) increase, the number of samples also increases proportionally.
+Thus, the more features we have, the more samples we will need to have all combinations of feature values well-represented.

 - As the number of features increases, the model becomes more complex and the greater the chances of overfitting.

 - A machine learning model that is trained on a large number of features becomes increasingly dependent on the data it was trained on and in turn overfitted which results in poor performance on new unseen data.

 Avoiding overfitting is a major motivation for performing dimensionality reduction: the fewer features our training data has, the fewer assumptions our model makes and the simpler it will be.

-In addition, dimensionality reduction has the following advantages:
+In addition, dimensionality reduction has the following advantages [3]:

   1. Less misleading data means model accuracy improves.
   2. Less dimensions mean less computing.